UNE Library Services considers your privacy essential to supporting your academic freedom.

 Both UNE library locations have camera surveillance systems installed for the security of our collections and artwork.
 The video these systems record can be viewed by UNE security staff, and on the Portland campus, by authorized library employees.
 Video recordings are stored for a maximum of 30 days and then deleted.

-UNE Library Services observes state and federal laws regarding the disclosure of personal information in library records.
+We observe state and federal laws regarding the disclosure of personal information in library records.
 Confidential records include but are not limited to: borrowing records, registration records, reference requests, reference and internet searches, and interlibrary loan requests.

 The USA PATRIOT Act (Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism) expands the scope of inquiries by law enforcement into library records, but student, faculty, and staff rights to privacy and confidentiality remain unchanged.